-Switzer Falls via Gabrielino Trail is a 3.1 mile moderately trafficked out and back trail located near Mount Wilson, CA that features a waterfall and is good for all skill levels.
+Switzer Falls via Gabrielino Trail is a 3.1 mile moderately trafficked out and back trail located near Mount Wilson, California that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is a relatively easy hike into one of the loveliest sections of the San Gabriel mountains.
 The hike meanders back and across the stream running down the spectacular Arroyo Seco Canyon.
 The stream is lined with oaks and alder, with the water cascading over granite into mirror-like pools.
 The hike travels high above the 50 foot high Switzer falls, then drops back to the stream, where hikers can double back to stand at the base of the falls.
 After seeing the falls, travel down stream to the intersection with Bear Canyon, and travel up this spectacularly wild, steep walled canyon for another half mile or so to enjoy its wonders.
 More adventuresome hikes can continue up Bear Canyon for 2 miles to Bear Camp.

 my first hike and i loved that this was my first spot to hike! its so beautiful, theres a lot to look at.

 take some comfy shoes, a lot of little streams and rocks and walking over tree trunks. you can park your car down the hill by the picnic tables so you dont have to walk all the way back up. wish i knew that in the first place lol